 Mid morning is snack and bike riding time.
 Other mid morning activities include outdoor play and running laps.

-After lunch, clean-up, and outdoor play begins rest time and the next class time.
-Some students go right down for nap, but most students in Pre-K and Kindergarten go to class.
+After lunch, clean-up, and outdoor play, rest time begins and the next class time.
+Some students go right down for a nap, but most students in Pre-K and Kindergarten go to class.
 We run two classes at this time with half of the students in each and then switch classes after one half hour.
 One group does workbooks.
 (There are about 200 from the easiest to the hardest.)
 The other group works on sorting skills, pegboard skills, patterning skills, etc. Each student has a chart so that they can go smoothing from one step to the next in each skill.
 Both of these classes are designed to increase their thinking and reasoning skills.
-This class runs from 1:30 to 3:00 p.m. except on field trip day.
+This class runs from 1:30 to 3:00 p.m..
 Some students take a short nap at 2:00.
 The rest continue with classes.

-The day finishes with snack, outdoor play, art, music etc.
+The day finishes with snacks, outdoor play, art, music etc.

 The Kindergarten curriculum continues on from the Pre-k levels.
 As most preschools do not teach the skills for this level, it is not common to place a child in the Kindergarten class without having them first complete the Pre-K requirements.

-Some of the competencies a student completing Kindergarten has are: have completed their basic phonetics workbooks, have about 50-300 word reading vocabulary, have mastered their kindergarten math skills, can hike 2-3 miles, can write words, can use communication skills as well as thinking and reasoning skills well, get along with others and most important, they love learning and want to continue to do so.
+Some of the competencies a student completing Kindergarten has are: have completed their basic phonetics workbooks, have about 50-300 word reading vocabulary, have mastered their kindergarten math skills, can write words, can use communication skills as well as thinking and reasoning skills well, get along with others and most important, they love learning and want to continue to do so.